Can Car Accidents Cause Scoliosis in Pennsylvania?

 Scoliosis can sometimes be a difficult condition to detect.
 An individual could unknowingly have scoliosis for years before discovering the condition.
 While car accidents do not cause many cases of scoliosis, in certain circumstances, a crash could cause or worsen the effects of scoliosis.
-If you or a family member suffered scoliosis after a car accident in Pennsylvania, you should contact an experienced Philadelphia car accident lawyer or spinal injury attorney for assistance.
-At The Reiff Law Firm, we are dedicated to helping you pursue your claim aggressively.
-In this article, our personal injury lawyers explain when a car accident can cause scoliosis.

 While mild cases may go unnoticed, severe cases of scoliosis can cause debilitating symptoms.
 For example, if the spine curvature is pronounced, it may decrease the amount of room available in the chest and make it difficult for a person’s lungs to function properly.
 Severe cases of scoliosis may even require surgery to reverse the curvature of the spine.

 There are some risk factors that might increase or decrease the likelihood that a person develops scoliosis.
 For example, scoliosis can sometimes be a hereditary condition.
 Girls approaching puberty also have a higher risk of not only developing scoliosis, but an increased chance for the curvature to worsen with time.

 Additionally, if you already suffer from scoliosis, there may be a small chance that a car crash could aggravate your scoliosis.
 As mentioned above, many people can lead normal lives without needing to have surgery to correct scoliosis.
 However, if a serious car accident causes a victim’s pre-existing condition to worsen, it is possible that a negligent driver may be responsible for the injury.